tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 To save changes made in nano without closing: `ctrl + o`, then `enter`.
 Do not change the name of the script

+---

+### Organizing the script

+It can be a good idea to try to limit a script to 1 command per line to improve its readability.

 Now, let us organize the script so that each pipe in the pipeline occurs on one line by adding the escape character `\ ` after each pipe `|` and hitting enter.
+The `\ ` tells `bash` to ignore the end of the line.
 When complete, your screen should look like this:

 ![](Week02_files/nano_screen_3.png)